Gooseheaded/bonjwatv-pipeline/bonjwa.md

 - Batchable and idempotent processing
 - Modular, maintainable, and easy to extend
-- Integration between C# (pipeline orchestration, manifest building) and Python (ML tasks)
+- Python-only implementation across orchestration, processing, and manifest building
 - Human-friendly, JSON-driven metadata and artifacts
 - Robust error handling, logging, and reporting